sickboydroid/MateIt/readme.md

 ## Usage

-Using the tool is easier than checkmating with a King and Rook.
+Using the tool is wayyy more easier than checkmating with a King and Rook.

-1. **The Panel:** You will see a small overlay on the screen.
+1. **The Panel:** You will see a small overlay on the screen when you go to _chess.com_.
+It will appear automatically, you don't need to do anything.
 2. **Pick a Side:**
    - Click **WHITE** if you are playing the white pieces.
    - Click **BLACK** if you are playing the black pieces.